 Search works with both the Sentry service and policy files.
 Cloudera recommends you use the Sentry service, which makes it easier to manage user privileges.
-For more details and instructions, see The Sentry Service or Sentry Policy File Authorization.
+For more details and instructions, see Managing the Sentry Service or Sentry Policy File Authorization.

 For detailed documentation, see Configuring Sentry Authorization for Cloudera Search.

 GRANT ROLE Analyst TO GROUP finance-managers

 To execute Hive queries, you must use Beeline.
 Hive CLI is not supported with Sentry and therefore its access to the Hive Metastore must be disabled.
 This is especially necessary if the Hive metastore has sensitive metadata.
 To do this, set the Hive Metastore Access Control and Proxy User Groups Override property for the Hive service in Cloudera Manager.
 For example, to give the hive user permission to impersonate only members of the hive and hue groups, set the property to: hive, hue

 If other user groups require access to the Hive Metastore, they can be added to the comma-separated list as needed.
 For example, setting this property to hive, hue blocks the Spark shell from accessing the metastore.